OPEN LETTER TO PRISON FARM DECISION MAKERS

 We regret to inform you that our multi-year effort to see an ethical prison farm program has been unsuccessful.

-This summer, Correctional Services Canada will introduce large scale dairy operations at prisons in Kingston Ontario to produce infant formula for the Chinese market.
+Soon, Correctional Services Canada will introduce large scale dairy operations at prisons in Kingston Ontario to produce infant formula for the Chinese market.

 The good news is that we are undeterred.
 The world is watching and the time has never been more right to see ethical shifts in our relationship to prisoners and rehabilitation, to animals, and to our environment.
 The return of Canada’s prison farms is an opportunity to model justice in all its forms.